westenral/raymarch-rs/README.md

 Sample render output:
 ![](image.png)

-The surface normal calculation is incomplete.
+The surface normal calculation is incorrect; this is what causes the strange shading on the rightmost shape.